koher/swift-image/README.md

 You can access to a pixel easily using subscripts like `image[x, y]` and its channels by properties `red`, `green`, `blue` and `alpha`.

-`Image` and `RGBA` also provide some convenient methods and properties to make processing images easy.
+`Image` and `RGBA` also provide some convenient methods and properties to make it easy to process images.
 For example, it is possible to convert an image to grayscale combining `Image#map` with `RGBA#gray` in one line as shown below.

 ```swift
 let result = image.map { $0.gray }